-Goal: Build knowledge and awareness of diverse peoples and cultures and of the natural and physical world through the study of arts, histories, humanities, languages, mathematics, sciences and technologies, and social sciences.
+Goal: Build knowledge and awareness of diverse people and cultures and of the natural physical world through the study of arts, histories, humanities, languages, mathematics, sciences and technologies, and social sciences.

 K1.
 Describe and evaluate models of the natural and physical world through collection and scientific analysis of data, and through the use of mathematical or computational methods.

 K2.
 Use knowledge, theories, methods, and historical perspectives appropriate to the social sciences to explain and evaluate human behavior and social institutions.

 K3.
 Use knowledge, historical perspectives, analysis, interpretation, critical evaluation, and the standards of evidence appropriate to the humanities to address problems and explore questions.

 K4.
 Use knowledge, historical perspectives, theories, or methods appropriate to the arts to describe their context, function and impact.

 S1.
 Write, read, speak, and listen effectively in various contexts using a variety of means including appropriate information sources and technologies.